mchenggit/machine-learning-samples/README.md

 ## Reading the Jupyter Notebooks

-If you prefer to do some hand-on coding or experiments, proceed to the next section.
+If you prefer to do some hands-on coding or experiments, proceed to the next section.
 Otherwise, just reading the included Jupyter notebooks is sufficient introduction to help you develop an intutuion about machine learning.

- For those who prefer just reading , we suggest you go through the Jupyter notebooks in this order:
+ For those who prefer just reading, we suggest you go through the Jupyter notebooks in this order:
 - Get started with using [Linear Regression](01_LinearRegression.ipynb) to predict height from weight.
 - Read how [Logistic Regression](02_ImageClassification.ipynb) is used to classify simple images such as hand written digits.
-- Complete the last two in the order fo your choosing:
+- Complete the last two in the order of your choosing:
   - Read about how [Hierarchical Clustering](03_HierarchicalClustering.ipynb) is used in unsupervised learning for data exploration.
   - Read about how [neural network and deep learning](04_NeuralNetwork.ipynb) is used in image classification of complext images.